manhas1234/Cyclistic_bike_case_study/README.md

 # prepare phase

-I will be using Cyclistic’s historical bike trip data of 2021.In this data i will be perform 6 month data from jan to june which are publicly available here This data is made available by motivate international inc under this license
+I will be using Cyclistic’s historical bike trip data of 2021.In this data i will be perform 6 month data from jan to june which are publicly available [here](https://divvy-tripdata.s3.amazonaws.com/index.html) data is made available by motivate international inc under this [license](https://ride.divvybikes.com/data-license-agreement)

 In term of bias and credibility, ROCC process has been used